 Day 3: ST. GHEORGHE.
 DANUBE DELTA EXCURSION.

-This morning during breakfast, dock in St. Gheorghe, from where the excursion into the DELTA will start.
+This morning during breakfast, dock in St. Gheorghe from where the excursion into the DELTA will start.
 A UNESCO World Heritage Site and the best preserved of Europe's deltas, this area hosts over 300 species of birds as well as 45 species of freshwater fish.
 From its source in the Black Forest to its delta at the Black Sea, the Danube measures 2,845 kilometres in length.
 The Km markings can be clearly seen on the river banks the length of the river.
 Depart St. Gheorghe during lunch and enjoy a small CELEBRATION to mark Km "0"-the end of the Danube's journey.
-This afternoon, enjoy a chance to relax and to learn more about the fascinating Delta at an ONBOARD LECTURE.
+This afternoon affords the chance to relax and to learn more about the fascinating Delta at an ONBOARD LECTURE.
 (B,L,D)

 Day 4: CERNAVODA.
 EXCURSION TO CONSTANTA.

-From Cernavoda, an excursion takes you to Constanta on the Black Sea, the most important commercial centre in Romania.
+From Cernavoda this morning, an excursion takes you to Constanta, the most important commercial centre in Romania, situated on the Black Sea.
 A CERTIFIED LOCAL GUIDE shows you the highlights of this city and a visit of the NATIONAL HISTORY & ARCHAEOLOGICAL MUSEUM is included.
-This afternoon, relax on board as you cruise to Rousse.
+This afternoon, relax on board as you cruise westward towards Rousse.
 (B,L,D)